 Experts continue to conduct more research about the impact of COVID-19 vaccination on the severity of disease from COVID-19 and its ability to keep people from spreading the virus, which causes COVID-19.

-COVID-19 vaccination is a safer way to help build security because COVID-19 can have severe, life-threatening complications, and there’s absolutely no way to understand how COVID-19 will influence you.
+COVID-19 vaccination is a safer way to help build security because COVID-19 can have severe, life-threatening complications, and there’s absolutely no way to understand how COVID-19 will impact you.
 And if you get ill, you can spread the disease to friends, family members, and others around you.

 Getting the COVID-19 vaccine can offer some natural protection, called immunity.
 Current evidence indicates that reinfection with the virus that causes COVID-19 is rare in the 90 days following initial infection.
 Although experts do not know for sure how long this protection continues, and the possibility of severe illness and death from COVID-19 far outweighs any advantages of natural immunity.
 COVID-19 vaccination can help protect you by creating an immunizer (immune system) response without experiencing sickness.